evosuite-problematic-tests/test-data/README.md

 This is experimental data for ICSE 2019 Student Research Competition

 Experimental Environment:
 CPU: Intel(R) Xeon(R) Gold 6134 3.20GHz X 2
 Memory: 192 GB
 Operating System: Ubuntu 16.04

-Defects4j: version 1.2.0 java-8-support branch
+Defects4j version: 1.2.0, java-8-support branch

-EvoSuite : version 1.0.6
+EvoSuite version:  1.0.6
---
+Java version: 1.8.0_191

+---
+# How to use these test suite

+First, you need to set up the Defects4j correctly
+Second, you need to checkout these project from Defects4j
+Third, you need to run `defects4j test` command to test, you can get problematic tests in failing-test within projects directory